When pink piglets, packed into a car, bobbing their heads to a popular pop song pop up in a promo spot on my TV screen, I take notice.

 Buster Moon (voiced by Matthew McConaughey) may be small, but his heart is full of big dreams.
 Dreams so big they encompass any number of possibilities in this entertainment industry.
 But with debtors closing in, and the bank nearly ready to take his theater (the theater his father’s years of hard work helped him build), Buster’s optimism needs a quick fix – fast!

-The lessons the script has aren’t revolutionary, but they’re ones we all need reminding.
-Among them are the importance of standing with your friends and learning to let go of our own “worst enemy” feelings.
-The former is an aptitude we should all strive to never forget and the latter is a constant battle that we fight every day.
-Despite the cute fluff these messages hide under (and let me tell you, they are cute!), this film has moxie and poignancy.
-Sing’s familiar line up of tunes is sure to make your toes tap, and who knows!
-You may even have the sensational urge to burst out in song or get up and dance with Rosita.
+The lessons the script has aren’t revolutionary, but they’re good ones to remember.
+Among them is the importance of standing with your friends; and learning to let go of our own “worst enemy” feelings.
+Despite the cute fluff these messages hide under (and let me tell you, they’re cute!), this film has moxie.
+Sing’s familiar line up of tunes is sure to make your toes tap.
+You may even have the sensational urge to burst out in song or to dance with Rosita.

-Beyond that, the characters are great fun as are the stream of familiar songs, and the talent of the cast is underrated because it’s voice work which makes it easier to forget there are real actors behind this.
+Beyond this, the characters are great fun as is the stream of familiar songs, and the talent of the cast is underrated because it’s voice work which makes it easier to forget there are real actors behind this.
 Those of you who like animation or stories in which cute animals form a band of bonded friendship will adore Sing.
-It’s fresh, smart and too adorable for its own good. ♪♩🎝
+It’s fresh, smart and too adorable for its own good. ♪♩?

-Content: There may be one or two instances of “rude humor.”
-A character has mafia type dudes chasing him (he cheats them out of money), and another character is involved in robberies.
+Content: There is one or two instances of “rude humor.”
+A character has mafia type dudes chasing him (he cheats them out of money), and another character commits robberies.
 A couple (apparently) lives together.
-Sing is rated PG.
+Sing is PG.

 Photos: Illumination Entertainment